 Michigan No Fault Insurance

-Michigan no fault auto insurance is one of the most complicated in the U.S. to understand.
-Michigan has several irregular coverages other states do not require.
-Michigan's no fault laws have both pros and cons with the biggest con being the overall high cost.
-Take a look at what makes Michigan auto insurance policies unique.
+Michigan’s no-fault auto insurance law is one of the most complicated in the U.S. to understand.
+Michigan has several irregular coverages that other states do not require.
+Michigan's no-fault laws have both pros and cons, with the biggest con being the much higher overall cost than driver’s in other states regularly have to endure.

 Personal Injury Protection and MCCA